 Erica Nannini, Holland & Hart on behalf of Nevada Connections Academy.
 Ms. Nannini wanted to add some closing remarks which began with the Authority is considering serving NCA's high school with a Notice of Breach at the meeting.
 She wanted to provide some background for the new board members on the history.
 The Authority and NCA entered into an agreement in 2017 that imposed some very strict requirements on the high school which have all been satisfied.
 In the past two years, due to some very hard work by Dr. McBride and his staff, NCA has raised its graduation rate by 20% and the number is expected to continue to increase.
-As part of the 2017 agreement, the Authority made NCA a promise that "if you meet strict graduation rate improvement requirements that we have placed on your high school we will offer protection in that we will agree that the termination provisions of NRS 388A do not apply if you meet these goals."
-Relevant to the October 15th deadline that Mr. Modrcin brought up earlier, "we promise that if you meet these graduation rate goals, NCA's achievement of these academic year benchmarks for 2017-2018 and 2018-2019 will be a material factor for consideration relevant to any renewal proceedings."
+As part of the 2017 agreement, the Authority made NCA a promise that "if you meet strict graduation rate improvement requirements that we have placed on your high school we will offer protection in that we will agree that we cannot terminate the high school if it meets graduation rate goals.
+We will agree that the termination provisions of NRS 388A do not apply if you meet these graduation rate goals, NCA's achievement of these academic year benchmarks for 2017-2018 and 2018-2019 will be a material factor for consideration relevant to any renewal proceedings."